Jenma Natchathram: Production

-Jenma Natchathram is an unofficial remake of the American film The Omen (1976).
-It is the acting debut of Pramod, G. Anandharam, Sindhuja and Baby Vichithra.
+Jenma Natchathram is the directorial debut of Thakkali Srinivasan.
+An unofficial remake of the American film The Omen (1976), it is the acting debut of Pramod, G. Anandharam, Sindhuja and Baby Vichithra.

 Release and reception

 Jenma Natchathram was released on 30 August 1991.
 C. R. K. of Kalki gave a positive review, praising the camera work, absence of songs, and the combination of Sindhuja and Vichithra, but criticised Vivek's comedy.